A Survey of Graph Transformers: Architectures, Theories and Applications: Architectures

 Random Walk PE (RWPE)~\cite{dwivedi2022graph} represents a PE derived from the diffusion process of a random walk.
 The RWPE for a node $v_i$ can be mathematically expressed in \cref{eq:rwpe} through a k-step random walk:

 where $\BM = \BA\BD^{-1}$ represents the random walk operator.
-Distinguished from Laplacian PE, RWPE does not suffer the sign ambiguity.
+Distinguished from Laplacian PE, RWPE does not suffer from the sign ambiguity.
 Under the condition that each node possesses a unique $k$-hop topological neighborhood for a sufficiently large $k$, RWPE provides a distinct node representation.
-As a potential future study, researchers can explore the replacing of random walk diffusion with alternative graph diffusion processes to derive PE.
+As a potential future study, researchers can explore the replacement of random walk diffusion with alternative graph diffusion processes to derive PE.

 Graphormer~\cite{Graphormer} introduces a heuristic method that leverages node degrees for centrality encoding.
-Specifically, each node is assigned a learnable vector based on its degree, which is then incorporated into the node features as the input layer of \cref{eqn:degree_encoding}
+Specifically, each node is assigned a learnable vector based on its degree, which is then incorporated into the node features as the input layer, indicated as:

 where $z^{-}, z^{+} \in \mathbb{R}^d$ represent learnable embedding vectors defined respectively by the indegree $\text{deg}^{-}(v_i)$ and the outdegree $\text{deg}^{+}(v_i)$, respectively.
 For undirected graphs, $\text{deg}^{-}(v_i)$ and $\text{deg}^{+}(v_i)$ are simplified to $\text{deg}(v_i)$.
 By incorporating centrality encoding into the query and key components of the attention mechanism, Graphormer enhances the ability of attention to effectively recognize both the importance and relationships among nodes.